dxpawn/OOP-DictionaryProject/README.md

 3. Optimize the word lookup algorithm.
 4. Use a Trie because a Trie is superior than your typical puny Maps.
 Plus, being able to implement a Trie makes you intimidating in your OOP class.
 Your then brilliance and mental capacity will be overwhelming for the ordinary lame TreeMap users.
 5. Integrate some API.
 6. Learn a bit of CSS and make the UI less of an eyesore.
+7. ~~if you say "ask an AI for the CSS part" i will personally excommunicate you~~

 ## Contributing
 Feel free to contribute if you think you can do a better job.
 Just keep your changes to yourself until you think it's perfect.